ledgetech/ledge/README.md

 When set to a Lua table of IP address strings, delegation will only be allowed to this specific hosts.
 This may be important if ESI instructions contain sensitive data which must be removed.

+### gunzip_enabled

+syntax: `ledge:config_set("gunzip_enabled", false)`

+default: true

+With this enabled, gzipped responses will be uncompressed on the fly for clients that do not set `Accept-Encoding: gzip`.
+Note that if we receive a gzipped response for a resource containing ESI instructions, we gunzip whilst saving and store uncompressed, since we need to read the ESI instructions.

+Also note that `Range` requests for gzipped content must be ignored - the full response will be returned.

 ## Workers